franko/gsl-shell/_sources/intro.rst.txt

 The most basic usage of GSL Shell is just like a calculator: you can type any expression and GSL Shell will print the results.
 GSL Shell is designed to work mainly with floating point numbers stored internally in double precision.
-Sometimes we will refer to this kind of number as a *real* number, as opposed to a *complex* number.
+Sometimes we will refer to these kind of numbers as a *real* number, as opposed to a *complex* number.

 For integer numbers, GSL Shell differs from many other programming environments because it does not have a distinct type to represent them.
 In other words, integer numbers are treated just like *real* numbers with all the implications that follow.